iDebraW/travel-site/README.md

 Course is offered on Udemy.
 As of 10-16-2016 I am 55% completed on the course and have learned very much.

-Completed the course 11/10/2016 - Enjoyed the course very much.
-Brad Schiff is a GREAT Teacher!!